Dear participants the submission of the full paper must be done and sent to email firstname.lastname@example.org before 1st of May 2017.

 Paper in English (MS Word 97-2003 or newer version, font Times New Roman, font size 12, single space, justified) should not exceed 6 pages.
 Plenary papers should be prepared at maximum 8 pages.
 Pages should not be paginated.

 Please note: paid registration fees does not imply the publication of paper that is not passed the peer review.
 Only accepted abstracts and papers with paid registration fees can be presented at the Symposium and published in the Proceedings.
 One paid registration fee includes a maximum of two papers.
-One author can appear at the most three papers.

 Original scientific paper should contain: the title, list of the authors (in one line), the addresses (separate line for each address), abstract, keywords, introduction, materials and methods, results and discussion, conclusion, and a list of references.